-Example 2.
-Stream with two values.
-To demonstrate the self-consistency rule on a very simple example, consider a single stream with two values; see Figure 2(a).
-There is only a single (small) inventory (hold-up) m in this simple process (illustrated by the big dot), so consistency and self-consistency are here the same.
-In this case, the pressure p is a direct measure of inventory m (for a liquid the dependency is very strong; for an ideal gas it is $p = \frac{mRT}{V}$).
-Thus, self-regulation of pressure is the same as self-regulation of inventory.
-To apply the self-consistency rule, we define a control volume (dotted box) as shown in Figure 2 and note that the inflow is on flow control in all four cases, that is, the inflow is independent of the inventory m.
-Thus, according to Rule 1, to have consistency (self-regulation), the outflow must depend on the inventory m (pressure p) and more specifically the outflow must increase when m (p) increases.
+Example 1.
+Stream with two valves.
+To demonstrate the local-consistency rule on a very simple example, consider a single stream with two valves; see Figure 1(a).
+There is only a single (small) inventory (hold-up) m in this simple process (illustrated by the big dot), so consistency and local-consistency are the same.
+In this case, the pressure p is a direct measure of inventory m (for a liquid the dependency is very strong; for an ideal gas it is $p = \frac{mRT}{V}$ ).
+Thus, regulation of pressure is the same as regulation of inventory.
+To apply the local-consistency rule, we define a control volume (dashed box) as shown in Figure 1 and note that the inflow is given (on flow control) in all four cases, that is, the inflow is independent of the inventory m.
+Thus, according to Rule 1, to have consistency (acceptable regulation), the outflow must depend on the inventory m (pressure p) and more specifically the outflow must increase when m (p) increases.

-Four different control structures are displayed in Figure 2.
-According to Rule 1, the structure in Figure 2(a) is consistent since the outflow increases when the inventory m (pressure p) increases.
-Thus, we have "true" self-regulation with no need for active control.
+Four different control structures are displayed in Figure 1.
+According to Rule 1, the structure in Figure 1(a) is consistent since the outflow increases when the inventory m (pressure p) increases.
+Thus, we have self-regulation with no need for active control.

-The control structure in Figure 2(b) is not consistent because the outflow is independent on the inventory m.
-Even if the set points for the two flow controllers were set equal, any error in the actual flow would lead to an imbalance, which would lead to accumulation or depletion of mass and the inventory would not be self-regulated.
+The control structure in Figure 1(b) is not consistent because the the second flow controller makes the outflow independent of the inventory m.
+Even if the set points for the two flow controllers